10 Little Rubber Ducks

 10 Little Rubber Ducks is a 2005 children's book by Eric Carle.
-The book, based on a factual incident, follows ten rubber ducks as they are tossed overboard and swept off in ten different directions when a storm strikes a cargo ship.
+The book, inspired by an actual incident, follows the individual journeys of ten rubber ducks as they are thrown overboard and swept off in ten different directions when a storm strikes a cargo ship.

+Background

+In 1992, a shipment of 29,000 bathtub toys—rubber ducks but also beavers, frogs and turtles—was set adrift when the container ship transporting them from China to the U.S. was beset by a storm.
+Some toys washed ashore in Alaska, while a frog turned up in Scotland and a duck made it all the way to Maine.
+On the title-verso, Carle wrote, "I could not resist making a story out of this newspaper report."
+The news story also inspired the picture book Ducky, written by Eve Bunting and illustrated by David Wisniewski (Clarion Books,1997).

+Plot

+Carle begins his tale in the factory, depicting the ducks' manufacture and shipment.
+After the storm, the book follows the independent journeys of ten rubber ducks, one per page, as they encounter real animals, including a whale and a polar bear.
+The tenth meets an actual mother duck with nine ducklings and joins her family.

 Reception

-Kirkus Book Reviews wrote: "Laura Ingalls Wilder Award–recipient and perennial favorite Carle revisits the counting-book format with his unmistakable blocky, painted collages.
-All of his well-known components are present: a list of animals—many of them recognizable from earlier works—repeated words and phrases, bright friendly art on lots of white background, and a noisemaker at the end" and "While not Carle’s best work, it still has those saturated colors that have such appeal."
+In a starred review, School Library Journal wrote: "Carle takes an actual incident, when numerous bathtub toys fell off a container ship and floated to various places, and distills it to create a marvelous counting/concept adventure."
+Kirkus Reviews wrote: "Laura Ingalls Wilder Award-recipient and perennial favorite Carle revisits the counting-book format with his unmistakable blocky, painted collages.
+All of his well-known components are present: a list of animals—many of them recognizable from earlier works—repeated words and phrases, bright friendly art on lots of white background, and a noisemaker at the end....While not Carle’s best work, it still has those saturated colors that have such appeal."

+In 2016, an animated short, directed by Jonathan Rockefeller and narrated by Bernadette Peters, was released.